NgFEP/timestep-choice/README.md

   - Runs NVE simulation (NPT lines are included but commented out)

 > **Note:** The NVE simulation starts from the `0.0005 ps` timestep NPT output file, regardless of the NVE timestep being tested.

-### 📝 Customization

-- You can uncomment the NPT execution block if you want to run NPT simulations.
-- Modify SLURM directives (e.g., `--mail-user`, `--nodelist`) as per your cluster setup.

 ### 📌 Example Output